 To avoid this staggering amount of student debt, we’ve put together a list of actions you can take now to minimize it.
 But first, let’s give you an overview of the current student debt situation in America.

-With the average price of public tuition being $9,970 for the 2017-2018 academic year, it’s no surprise that 70% of American students take out student loans to help pay for their education.
-According to the Huffington Post, the population with student loans is greater than the entire population of Canada, Poland, Australia, and 200 other countries worldwide.
+With the average price of public tuition being $9,970 as of the 2017-2018 academic year, it’s no surprise that 70% of American students take out student loans to help pay for their education.
+According to the Huffington Post, the population with student loans in the US is greater than the entire population of Canada, Poland, Australia, and 200 other countries worldwide.

-It’s been stated that 1 in 4 millennials with over $30,000 in debt expect to take more than 20 years to pay it off.
+It’s been stated that one in four millennials with over $30,000 in debt expect to take more than 20 years to pay it off.
 And if you’re between the ages of 20 and 30, it’s likely your debt payments will amount to almost $350 a month – excluding interest!

 It’s important to note that not all debt is bad, especially when it comes to your education.
 To help you pay off your loans faster, we’ve compiled a list of useful tips and tricks that will help you avoid becoming a statistic.
 After all, your education is one of the best investments you can make in your lifetime!